AdobeDocs/target.pt-BR/help/c-experiences/c-manage-content/aem-experience-fragments.md

 >[!IMPORTANT]
 >
 >The experience fragment is currently imported into [!DNL Target] as an HTML offer.
-Observe que a versão "mestre" do fragmento de experiência permanece no AEM.
+Observe que a versão &quot;mestre&quot; do fragmento de experiência permanece no AEM.
 Você não pode editar o fragmento de experiência no Target.

 You can hover over an experience fragment in the list, then click the View icon ![View icon](assets/icon_info.png) to see additional information about the experience fragment, including its public offer delivery URL, its AEM path, and a deep link to open the experience fragment inside of AEM.